Credit vs. Discount-Based Congestion Pricing: A Comparison Study: Budget vs Discount

 \section{Budget vs Discount}

 In this section, we compare the eligible users' equilibrium flow patterns under DBCP and CBCP policies that offer the same travel credit, either as a lump sum or a toll discount.
+To address the issue that conventional congestion pricing policies often deploy tolls that price low-income users out of accessing express lanes, we compare eligible users' express lane use under CBCP and DBCP policies to study the relative efficacy of CBCP and DBCP policies in promoting equitable express lane usage.
 Studying eligible users' occupancy of the express lane enables us to compute users' equilibrium travel costs, and thus compare the benefits of deploying CBCP versus DBCP policies given a societal welfare objective.
 In Sec. \ref{subsec: Setting}, we introduce new assumptions that allow us to derive key insights regarding the performance of DBCP and CBCP policies, while capturing salient aspects of current, real-world DBCP and CBCP policies.
 In Sec. \ref{subsec: Case 1: 1 el}, we compare the eligible users' express lane flows at equilibrium under various CBCP and DBCP policies.
 In Sec. \ref{subsec: Case 2: 1 el, 1 in}, we repeat this analysis for the case where the user population consists of one eligible group and one ineligible group.
+Both Sec. \ref{subsec: Case 1: 1 el} and \ref{subsec: Case 2: 1 el, 1 in} specify regimes of DBCP and CBCP equilibria, parameterized by the toll subsidy provided to eligible users, in which DBCP policies outperform CBCP policies in facilitating eligible users' access to tolled express lanes, or vice versa.
+We also pinpoint user-dependent and network-specific parameters, such as users' VoTs and the latency function, that play a crucial role in deciding whether CBCP or DBCP policies are more successful in promoting eligible users' express lane usage.
+Our analysis demonstrates the importance of acquiring accurate knowledge of user and network attributes when designing congestion pricing policies.